yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

     > **Note**: Azure OpenAI includes multiple models, each optimized for a different balance of capabilities and performance.
 In this exercise, you'll use the **GPT-35-Turbo** model, which is a good general model for summarizing and generating natural language and code.
 For more information about the available models in Azure OpenAI, see [Models](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models) in the Azure OpenAI documentation.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps
-   > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+        -  If you receive a success message, you can proceed to the next task.
-   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+        - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+        - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

   <validation step="29d502af-cb10-4d86-80b8-e1d97420284f" />